-‘Queer Eye’s’ Bobby Berk Offers To Help Alexandria Ocasio-Cortez Decorate Her D.C.
+‘Queer Eye’ Star Bobby Berk Offers To Help Alexandria Ocasio-Cortez Decorate Her D.C.
 Housing

 The Bronx native didn’t reply to the Queer Eye star’s offer, but fans were all over the idea, calling for a crossover show that features lawmakers getting their D.C. spaces amped up by the fab five.

-This isn’t the first time that Ocasio-Cortez has turned to social media to talk about her D.C. housing.
+This isn’t the first time that Ocasio-Cortez has turned to social media to talk about her Washington, D.C., housing.
 She lamented that it was difficult for her to afford an apartment in the gap between being elected and actually receiving her salary.

 She said that the situation is “very unusual, because I can’t really take a salary.
 I have three months without a salary before I’m a member of Congress.
 So, how do I get an apartment?
 Those little things are very real.”